 Contracts are legally binding agreements that should be entered into with caution.
 Neither students nor RSOs can sign contracts on behalf of UCF or in any way represent that they are agents of or signing on behalf of UCF.
 Such action may constitute civil or criminal fraud.
-All contracts should be forwarded to the Sport Club Coordinator to be submitted to the General Council for signing.
+All contracts should be forwarded to the Sport Club Assistant Director to be submitted to the General Council for signing.
 Send contract information to include name, email, and phone number for the outside party.
+This process may take up to a month, and may take longer.